Gorani people: Religion

 In the 18th century, a wave of Islamization began in Gora.
-The Ottoman abolition of the Bulgarian Archbishopric of Ohrid and Serbian Patriarchate of Peć in 1766/1767 is thought to have prompted the Islamization of Gora as was the trend of many Balkan communities.
+The Ottoman abolition of the Archbishopric of Ohrid and Serbian Patriarchate of Peć in 1766/1767 is thought to have prompted the Islamization of Gora as was the trend of many Balkan communities.
 The last Christian Gorani, Božana, died in the 19th century – she has received a cult, signifying the Gorani's Christian heritage, collected by Russian consuls Anastasiev and Yastrebov in the second half of the 19th century.

 Traditions

 The Gorani are known for being "the best confectioners and bakers" in former Yugoslavia.

 The Slavs of Gora were Christianized after 864 when Bulgaria adopted Christianity.
 The Ottomans conquered the region in the 14th century, which started the process of Islamization of the Gorani and neighbouring Albanians.
 However, the Gorani still tangentially observe some Orthodox Christian traditions, such as Slavas and Đurđevdan, and like Serbs they know their Onomastik or saint's days.

-Gorani are Sunni Muslims and Sufism and in particular the Halveti and Bektashi Sufi orders are widespread.
+Gorani are Sunni Muslims and many practice Sufism, in particular the Halveti and Bektashi Sufi orders are widespread.

 Traditional Gorani folk music includes a two-beat dance called "oro" ('circle'), which is a circle dance focused on the foot movements: it always starts on the right foot and moves in an anti-clockwise direction.
 The Oro is usually accompanied by instruments such as curlje, kaval, čiftelija or tapan, and singing is used less frequently in the dances than in those of the Albanians and Serbs.

 The "national" sport of Pelivona is a form of oil wrestling popular among Gorani with regular tournaments being held in the outdoors to the accompaniment of curlje and tapan with associated ritualized hand gestures and dances, with origins in the Middle East through the Ottoman Empire's conquest of the Balkans.

 Another popular drink is Turkish coffee which is drunk in small cups accompanied by a glass of water.
 Tasseography is popular among all Gorani using the residue of Turkish coffee.